sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 ## Acknowledgements

-A big thank you to Alex Payne ([@myrrlyn]) and Manish Earth ([@manishearth]) who I had explain this to me over and over again until my intuitive understanding turned into a concrete understanding.
+A big thank you to Alex Payne ([@myrrlyn]) and Manish Earth ([@manishearth]) for both inspiring this post and helping me while I was writing it.
+I had them both explain this to me over and over again until my intuitive understanding turned into a concrete understanding.
 When Alex told me the `mem::take` trick, I was very impressed by the simple brilliance of it.
 No unsafe code required.
+After seeing that, I immediately sat down to write this blog post so more people could know how this works.

 [Rust]: https://www.rust-lang.org/
 [iterators]: https://doc.rust-lang.org/std/iter/trait.Iterator.html